ujjwalbb30/nd00333-capstone/starter_file/README.md

 (5) path : This is the full path to the Azure Machine learning project folder.
 Hence, I will input './pipeline-project' as 'path' parameter.

-(6) enable_early_stopping : we can choose to terminate the experiment if the score stops improving in the short term.
+(6) enable_early_stopping : We can choose to terminate the experiment if the score stops improving in the short term.
 I will enter 'True' as 'enable_early_stopping' parameter.

 (7) featurization : It is the option to featurize the dataset i.e. whether we want the Azure to do it automatically or we want to turn it off or we want some customized featurization step.
 I will input 'auto' in the 'featurization' parameter as I want Azure to featurize the dataset automatically.

-(8) debug_log : it is the log file in which debug information is written.
+(8) debug_log : It is the log file in which debug information is written.
 I am entering 'automl_errors.log' as 'debug_log' parameter.

-(9) n_cross_validations : It is the number of cross validations performed.
-I will input it as '5' since the input rows is way lower than 1000 and 5 cross validations will not be very computation expensive.
+(9) enable_onnx_compatible_models : Setting it to 'True' will help in retrieving the best model in onnx format.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
 At first, AutoML checked for the 'Class Balancing Detection' and 'High Cardinality Feature Detection' for the dataset.
 Both of these checks were passed by the dataset meaning that there was no class imbalance and no high cardinality feature present.
 AutoML performed 52 iterations out of which it produced VotingEnsemble as the best model with a metric score of 0.9196.

 VotingEnsemble is an ensemble model which combines multiple models to improve machine learning results.
 It does so by predicting output on the weighted average of predicted class probabilities.
 So, the hyperparameters for VotingEnsemble pipeline are the ensemble_iterations and their respective weights.
 According to my code outputs, out of the 52 iterations ran by AutoML, iteration 33 ('RandomForest') , iteration 23 ('RandomForest'), iteration 46 ('GradientBoosting'), iteration 48 ('GradientBoosting'), iteration 12 ('RandomForest'), iteration 20 ('RandomForest') and iteration 7 ('ExtremeRandomTrees') were chosen to be the ensemble iterations and 0.16666666666666666, 0.25, 0.08333333333333333, 0.08333333333333333, 0.16666666666666666, 0.16666666666666666 and 0.08333333333333333 were their respective weights.

+In order to complete all other tasks along with automl run, I purposely kept the 'experiment_timeout_minutes' parameter equal to 30 minutes.
+It implies that my automl run was only allowed 30 minutes to run before the experiment terminated and the model with the best metric score was produced.
+By increasing the 'experiment_timeout_minutes' there is a possibility that a model with a better metric score can be produced using automl.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.